TKomericki/Rhetos-wiki/Home.md

 Welcome to Rhetos wiki!

-Rhetos is a DSL framework that enables you to create your own *domain-specific language* to build server applications.
+Rhetos is a DSL framework that enables you to create your own *domain-specific language* to build applications.
-After an application developer describes the application in that language (DSL script), Rhetos will use it to generate the application server, including the application's database, business layer object model (C#) and web API (REST, SOAP, OData, etc.).
+After an application developer describes the application in that language (DSL script), Rhetos will generate the complete application, including the application's database, business layer object model (C#) and web API (REST, SOAP, OData, etc.).

 * [What is Rhetos](What-is-Rhetos), an overview of the Rhetos architecture and principles